Screen notifications

 Dialog

-One of the most common use case for dialog is confirming before deleting
+One of the most common use cases for dialog is to force the user to confirm before deleting.

 showNotificationDialog(